-At the time of the inspection it was noted that the surrounding perimeter soil does not fall
+At the time of the inspection it was noted that the surrounding perimeter soil does not fall away from the slab / building.

 Water pooling near foundations and footings is a serious concern with the potential to adversely impact on the longevity of the dwelling.
 The Building Code of Australia (BCA) outlines that the soil or concrete must be graded away from the dwelling at a minimum of 50mm over 1m (1:50 fall).